QR codes have come a long way since they were developed for tracking individual components in car factories in the early 1990s.

+To encourage customers to leave reviews, you need to make the process as easy as possible.
 In such a scenario, you can keep QR codes for reviews at places such as checkout stores, receptions, or even on invoices or receipts, where you can gently nudge the customer to quickly scan the code and leave a review for your business.

 These QR codes can easily link to review platforms like Yelp, Google, and other sites or social profiles.

 #5 Use QR codes to improve the customer experience

 Over 50% of customers will switch to a competitor after a single unsatisfactory customer experience.
 With products getting too similar, improving your customer experience can become a key differentiating factor that attracts and retains customers.

 You can improve the customer experience at many touchpoints by implementing QR codes.
 For example, a customer could quickly scan the QR code on the product to place an order once they have used the product.

 You could even introduce personalization into the picture.
 For example, JC Penney released “Santa Tags” on Christmas.
 The giver could record a personalized message that would play when the recipient scanned the QR code.

 Would you open a door if you didn’t know where it would lead you?
 Unless someone is set on discovering Narnia, most of us wouldn’t.
 The same is true with QR codes printed on product packaging without any call to action (CTA).

 Instead of using QR codes as an afterthought, take help from your designers to incorporate them into your marketing assets so they are eye-catching and encourage users to take action.